purple-cmd/blog/_posts/2022-05-28-Client-Hints.md

 I had a problem.
 At work, we have a Next.js application serving articles.

-When I implemented dark mode I noticed a flickering at every start of the page.
+When I implemented dark mode I noticed a side effect: flickering at every start of the page.

 I found out happens because when the server generates the HTML, dark mode client preference is not available.

-So I tried to find a solution to notify the server about the client preferences at the first request and I found my savior: Client Hints.
+In order to solve this problem, I needed to find a way notify the server about the client metadata at the very beginning: Client Hints.

 ### So what are HTTP Client Hints?
 A way for the server to ask and get info about the client (device, dark-mode preference, approximate bandwidth, reduced data preference...)
-* This cache is cleared when session cookies are cleared, or when a user clears site data or cookies for a given origin.
-* Client Hints are not available on the very first navigation request

 ### Why were Client Hints invented?
 User-agent string.